alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

   - Azure DevOps
   - Bitbucket Cloud
 - **Private Registry**: publish custom modules in a private registry.
+- Sentinel and OPA with Terraform Cloud:
+  - Policy enforcement
+  - Governance, compliance, naming conventions, approved machine images, etc
+  - Security

 ## Dependencies
-- Use `depends_on` argument in resource blocks to declare dependencies
+- Explicit dependencies: Use `depends_on` argument in resource blocks to declare dependencies
 - Takes a list of resource names to specify dependencies
+- Implicit dependencies are not explicitly declared in the configuration but are automatically detected by Terraform.

 ## Files
 - Workspace states are stored in `terraform.tfstate.d/<workspace_name>` directory